cdsap/ReproducerIssueAGP712TestTask/README.md

-### Cache miss for task PackageForUnitTest and AndroidUnitTest
+### Cache misses for tasks PackageForUnitTest and AndroidUnitTest
 Modules using testOption `includeAndroidResources = true` cause cache misses when building with different architectures on the tasks:
 * PackageForUnitTest